alioss/k8s-controller-crash-course/README.md

 6. **List Kubernetes Deployments with client-go** — List deployments in the default namespace.
 7. **Deployment Informer with client-go** — Watch and log Deployment events.
 8. **/deployments JSON API Endpoint** — Serve deployment names as JSON from the informer cache.
-9. **controller-runtime Deployment Controller** — Reconcile Deployments and log events.
+9. **controller-runtime Deployment Controller + Event Monitoring** — Reconcile Deployments and monitor all cluster events.
 10. **Leader Election and Metrics** — Add HA and metrics endpoint to the controller manager.
 11. **FrontendPage CRD and Advanced Controller** — Define a custom resource and manage Deployments/ConfigMaps.
 12. **Platform API (CRUD + Swagger)** — Add RESTful CRUD API and Swagger UI.